 I hope this [email/letter] finds you and your loved ones staying safe and healthy.

 The COVID-19 pandemic has caused tremendous disruption in each of our lives.
-As your primary care provider, I care deeply about your health and well-being.
-That’s why I encourage you to get a COVID-19 vaccine as soon as possible if you haven’t already.
-Getting vaccinated can bring you one step closer to enjoying the activities you miss.
+As your family's pediatric provider, I care deeply about children’s health and well-being.
+That’s why I encourage you to get a COVID-19 vaccine as soon as possible if you haven’t already and get your child the COVID vaccine when approved for their age group.
+Getting vaccinated can bring your family one step closer to enjoying the activities you miss.
 It is one of the most important things you can do to help protect yourself and your loved ones from this disease.
 Everyone 12 years of age and older is now eligible to get a COVID-19 vaccination.

 Do you have questions or concerns about vaccination?
 I want to answer them as best I can and help you make an informed decision.
-You can call my office at (###) ###-####.
+You can call our office at (###) ###-####.

-Here are some of my answers to questions I’ve heard most often from patients:
+Here are some of my answers to questions I’ve heard most often from our families:

 Why should I get vaccinated?
 COVID-19 can cause serious illness or even death.
 There’s no way to know how COVID-19 will affect you.
 And if you get sick, you could spread the disease to family, friends, and others around you.
 COVID-19 vaccination is an important tool to help us stop the pandemic and get back to normal.